cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 From `fileAMTroot`, 广度优先遍历 the `FileAMTroot``ChainID`SeedingNounce;
 {
-random walk on RelayList[`ChainID`][] to find `FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer

-graphRelaySync(relay, chainID, `FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer, `fileAMTroot`, selector(field:=section 1..m))
+random walk on RelayList[`ChainID`][] to find `FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer find a random peer in the list and request a randam piece from graphsync, since graphsync can identify the local exisitnce, if duplicated, it will be be stop. do not do specific cut. graphRelaySync(relay, chainID, `FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer, `fileAMTroot`, selector(field:=section 1..m))

 until finish all relays or find the chainPeer